In the Name of Allah, The Most Merciful, The Most Beneficient

 - 83 years worth of Zaka’at

-Laylatul-Qadr, in that one special night, is MORE worthy of blessings from Allah (glorified and exalted be He) than the blessings you would receive if you were to accomplish the above.
+Laylatul-Qadr, in that one special night, is MORE worthy of blessings from Allah than the blessings you would receive if you were to accomplish the above.
 Subhanallah!

 Laylatul-Qadr is the opportunity to earn a lifetime of rewards in just ONE night.
 Think about that!